prof-rossetti/intro-to-python/projects/api-client/demo.md

 ## Evaluation

 Presentations will be evaluated on the basis of content and delivery.
 Students should strive to deliver presentations with clarity and confidence.
 Impressive and memorable demonstrations are a great way to earn top grades.
-The professor may ask other students in the audience to evaluate the presentations, in which case these peer evaluations may likely be factored into the final presentation grade.
+Presentations that exceed the allotted time period may be penalized, based on how many minutes they run over.
+The professor may ask TAs and/or other students in the audience to evaluate the presentations, in which case these evaluations may be factored into the final presentation grade.